Kalvisan/fileflow-cli/README.md

 ## How It Works

-File Sorter operates in three phases:
+FileFlowCLI operates in three phases:

 1. **Indexing**: Scans directory structure and extracts metadata (file types, sizes, dates).
 For text files, reads only first 512-1024 bytes as preview.
 Large files (>10MB) skip preview entirely.
 2. **Analysis**: Optionally sends selected data to LLM for organization suggestions.
 You choose what to send: structure only, structure + metadata, or structure + metadata + previews.